 The police on the scene said that the driver slammed on the brakes because there was traffic stopped in front of him.
 After a week goes by, you receive the police report, and the investigating officer puts the fault on you.
 What should you do?

-You have probably heard the term "black box" in the news about plane crashes, but did you know that trucks also have these black boxes and they can become a vital piece of evidence when determining fault in a truck accident?
+You probably heard the term "black box" about plane crashes, but did you know that trucks also have black boxes that can become a vital piece of evidence when determining fault in an accident?

 If you are not familiar with the term "black box," let our Miami truck accident attorney from The Law Offices of Sean M. Cleary explain.
 After a plane crash, these black boxes are retrieved from the plane wreckage to get more details about why the plane crashed in the first place.
 What many people do not realize is that trucks have these black boxes, too, and they can be used in personal injury litigation to establish the cause of the accident and determine who was at fault for the crash.

 When reviewing the black box data, experts can see what happened in the moments leading up to the accident.
 That data will then be used by accident reconstruction experts to determine liability.
 The vast majority of large commercial trucks in Miami and elsewhere in Florida are equipped with a black box.
 With the help of an experienced truck accident lawyer in Miami by your side, you can gain access to the black box data to improve your chances of winning compensation.